k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

   `InsecureSkipTLSVerify` on a Go HTTP client.
 - The `InsecureSkipTLSVerify` property will be valid for both `oci://` and `https://` protocols.
-- If no protocol is defined, HTTPS is used.
+- If a protocol is not specified or an incorrect one is provided, an error state should be activated.
 - If no `SecretRef` is defined, access will be anonymous (no authentication).

 ## Status